 How will my son be assessed in his courses?

-The emphasis on assessment in the Year 9 programme is based on the assessment of content from the Australian Curriculum.
+The emphasis on assessment is based on content from the Australian Curriculum.
 Each curriculum area will have assessment types that best fit their content such as;

 - Oral Assessment